This indicator was first introduced in my June 2004 article in Technical Analysis of STOCKS & COMMODITIES.

 The strongest signal with all money flow indicators is of course divergence.

 The classic form of divergence is when the indicator refuses to follow the price action and makes lower highs while price makes higher highs (negative divergence).
 If price reaches a new low but the indicator fails to do so, then price probably traveled lower than it should have.
 In this instance, you have positive divergence.
+This indicator is also very useful for improving performance results in trading system design.
+In fact I have used it in a number of my Amibroker and Metastock systems .

 Daily chart of the DIA ETF (a proxy for the Dow Jones Industrials) with the On Balance Volume in the top window (in blue) and the VFI (green) in the middle window.